Chester Waterside Station of the Philadelphia Electric Company

 Chester Waterside Station of the Philadelphia Electric Company is a historic former coal-fired power station, located on the Delaware River in Chester, Delaware County, southeastern Pennsylvania.

 Built by the Philadelphia Electric Company, it is currently owned by the PECO Energy Company of the Exelon Corporation.
 The complex has been converted into an office building.

 Architecture

 The original section of the Station building was built in 1916, and consists of the Boiler House with attached Coal Towers and Turbine Hall, and the Switch House.
 The complex was designed by architect John T. Windrim and engineer William C.L.
 Eglin, and featured then recent advances in generating technology and industrial construction.
 The principal facades were designed in the Beaux-Arts style.

 The Turbine Hall Annex addition was built in 1939-1942.

-Also located on the property is the two-story, red brick Machine Shop building.
+Also located on the property is the two-story, red brick Machine Shop building, designed in 1925.
 It was also built by the Philadelphia Electric Company.